sfloyd5/introduction-to-computer-science/project_1.md

 <!--- REVISED -->
 # Project 1: Animated Storytelling

-Students will use SNAP basics to implement an animated version of a movie, play, nursery rhyme, or other scene.
+Students will select a friend, classmate, teacher or relative for whom they will create a SNAP animated version of a movie, play, nursery rhyme, or other scene.
+They will interview the individual, determine their likes/dislikes, interests and favourite books and movies and based on this information, will create their animated story.
+Students will proceed through the Applied Design stages, loggin information as they go, and will submit this log with their animate story.

 ## Overview